AidenLai/Brandon/README.md

 - [Maintainer](#maintainer)

 ## Background
-Because of the Course Searching system provided by NTUST does not have the quota inquire funtion,</br>
+Because of the Course Searching system provided by NTUST does not have the quota inquire function,</br>
-So we devolope this Line bot to provide a platform that can inquire the course quota.
+So we devoloped this Line bot to provide a platform that can inquire the course quota.

 The goals for this repository are:
 1. To provide the NTUST student have a convient way to check the quota fo course.